DigitalGlobe/mltools/README.rst

 There are four modules:

-- data_extractors: functions to get pixels from georeferenced imagery; uses geoio (https://github.com/digitalglobe/geoio);
+- data_extractor: get pixels and metadata from georeferenced imagery; uses geoio (https://github.com/digitalglobe/geoio);
 - features: functions to derive features from pixels;
 - crowdsourcing: interface with Tomnod to obtain training/test/target data and to write machine output to Tomnod DB;
 - geojson_tools: functions to manipulate geojson files.

-A ML algorithm (MLA) is a class with train and classify/detect functions.
+A ML algorithm (MLA) is a class with train, test and classify/detect functions.
 Presently, the repo contains the PolygonClassifier MLA which can classify a set of polygon geometries in a geojson.
-The desired geojson format is found in /examples.
+The mltools acceptable geojson format is found in /examples.

 An MLA is typically employed in a script which: